 The best project management software will include budget forecasting, which sifts through data from past projects and spits out accurate estimates for current and upcoming projects.
 Most project management tools can be customized to trigger alerts and notifications if you stray from the intended budget, too.

-Project management software can digest complex budgeting data and portray it in readable reports that can be distributed to investors and stakeholders.
-As a PM, it’s your job to organize and communicate this information regularly; project management tools can help you do this quickly while reducing manual input errors.
+Project management software can also digest complex budgeting data and portray it in readable reports that can be distributed to investors and stakeholders.
+As a PM, it’s your job to organize and communicate this information regularly; project management tools can help you do this quickly, offering multiple formats for communicating data, while also reducing manual input errors.

 7. Risk Identification And Mitigation